ahmad2856/ItemCatalogApp/README.md

 3- Create a new user named grader and give hem permission to sudo

-    a. sudo adduser grader
+    a.
+While logged in as ubuntu, add user: sudo adduser grader.
-    b. vim /etc/sudoers
-    c. touch /etc/sudoers.d/grader
-    d. vim /etc/sudoers.d/grader, type in grader ALL=(ALL:ALL) ALL, save and quit
+    b.
+Enter a password and i filled the information for this new user. c.Give grader the permission to sudo
+    d.i Edit the sudoers file: sudo visudo. e.and by adding a new line to give sudo privileges to grader user. root    ALL=(ALL:ALL) ALL
+         grader  ALL=(ALL:ALL) ALL
+	f.then i Save and exit using CTRL+X and confirm with Y.

 4-Set SSH login using the keys a.generate keys on local machine usingssh-keygen  then save the private key in ~/.ssh on the local machine